Roald87/TwinCatChangelog/docs/tc3.md

 - New home page, including new RSS feed with TwinCAT information.
 - Variant management.
 Simple configuration of machine options.
 Version-specific deactivation/activation of components.
 Version-specific parameterization.
 Mapped through ‘conditional compilation’ in the PLC.
 - Multi-user PLC capability.
 Several programmers can work on the same PLC project simultaneously.
-- Corrected time stamps for data records, e.g. via NTP protocol.
+- Corrected time stamps for data records, for example via NTP protocol.
 - Improved overview in the I/O configuration mapping dialog
 - 'Go To Definition' from the PLC process image to the PLC code in the I/O configuration
 - 'Secure ADS' Extension (uses TCP port 8016): encrypted ADS communication